 General information on the course of the admission procedure to the follow-up Master’s degree programmes at FA MU can be found here.
 Documents for the current admission procedure are kept in Materials for Applicants.

 Pass/fail line of the entrance examination: 55 points (out of 100).

 Students have a pre-defined list of required courses, which are supplemented with selective and elective courses.
 The student pays full attention to the single field of study chosen.

 An example of your study plan:

-After completion of the Bachelor's studies of Ancient History the graduate can continue in any Master's degree programme (after satisfying the admission requirements), especially in programmes, such as History, Classical Archaeology, Archaeology, Mediterranean Studies, Sociology, Religionistics, Anthropology, Environmental Studies, European Studies.
-Preferably there is the possibility of the ensuing Master's degree programme in Ancient History.
+After completion of the Master's studies of Ancient History the graduate can continue in a doctoral degree programme (after satisfying the admission requirements), e. g.
+History, Archaeology etc. Preferably there is the possibility of the ensuing doctoral degree programme in Ancient History.

 |Provided by||Faculty of Arts|